SEIT Uluru Tours

 Suitable for children 5 years and over.

-Join an Indigenous guided tour and meet the traditional Uluru family in their homelands.
-Depart Ayers Rock Resort and head south of Uluru to the homelands of the Uluru traditional owners.
-Stopping along the way to hear and experience how life once was and where it is today.
+Departing from Ayers Rock Resort, you will travel south of Uluru to the homelands of the Uluru Traditional Owners.
+You will make various stops along the way to hear and experience how life once was and where it is today.

-With views of Uluru in the distance as you travel, visit the area of where the original Uluru-Kata Tjuta National Park gates once were, rock water holes and experience ever changing environments.
+With views of Uluru in the distance as you travel, visit the area where the original Uluru-Kata Tjuta National Park gates once were, rock waterholes and experience the ever changing environments.

 Enjoy morning tea as you chat with your Indigenous guide.
-Travel on remote bush tracks and take in some spectacular views of Uluru, Kata Tjuta and the outback desert landscape.
-Continue on to a private sand dune overlooking Uluru and Kata Tjuta, marvel at the desert expanse while enjoying a light lunch.
+Travel on remote bush tracks and take in some spectacular views of Uluru, Kata Tjuta and the outback desert landscape before a light lunch.
+Finish your afternoon off with a sunset on a private sand dune overlooking Uluru and Kata Tjuta.

 Tour operates Tuesday, Thursday and Saturday from November to March.